Dates & Prices

 Day 6

-TelaviAfter breakfast at the hotel, take a walk with your leader through the Sheki market.
-It’s a good idea to stock up on snacks for the journey to come, so maybe grab some halva, nuts and dried fruit.
+TelaviAfter breakfast, take a walk with your leader through the Sheki market.
+It’s a great opportunity to stock up on snacks for the journey ahead, so maybe grab some halva, nuts and dried fruit.
 Continue to Lagodekhi on the Azerbaijan-Georgia border.
-Travel through the beautiful green valleys of the Kakheti region to Gremi, a complex that includes a castle and church from the 16th century.
-Spend some time here and then hit the road again, stopping at a traditional Georgian wine producer where the ancient, UNESCO-listed qvevri method is still used and enjoy lunch here.
-Continue to Telavi to your accommodation for the evening – a locally-owned family hotel.
+Travel through the beautiful green valleys of the Kakheti region to Gremi – a complex that includes a castle and church from the 16th century.
+Spend some time here before hitting the road again, stopping at a traditional Georgian wine producer that still employs the ancient, UNESCO-listed qvevri method.
+Enjoy lunch here and then finish your journey in Telavi, where you’ll stay in a local hotel for the evening.

 Meals: Breakfast Dinner -